Top 10 Myths and Facts about Shale Gas

 Myth 2: Shale Gas will poison the water supply

-A. Firstly let’s remember that the overwhelming majority of Europeans, 99% in the case of the UK for example, get their drinking water from the public water supply, not the private wells at the centre of any US controversy.
-Public water supply is constantly monitored and has many redundant sources, very few of which are from ground water aquifers.
+A. Firstly let’s remember that the overwhelming majority of Europeans, 99% in the case of the UK, get drinking water from the public water supply, not the private wells at the centre of any US controversy.
+Public water supply is constantly monitored and has many redundant sources, few of which are from ground water aquifers.
 Even the most rabid shale opponents have never even insinuated that fracking contaminates public water supply.

 B. Fracking fluids cannot flow up 3,000 meters from where gas is extracted anymore than a stream can flow uphill.

 C. The US Ground Water Protection Council, a group of public water regulators in various states has said that they have not seen a single instance of contamination of water by fracking fluid.
 The Canadian Federal Department of Natural Resources said the same thing in 2013.